 Marshall and his wife, Kristi, have two children, Cole and Piper.

 Defensive Backs / Special Teams Coordinator

-Eric Inama joined the Lindenwood football coaching staff in December.
-He is the team’s Defensive Back coach and Special Teams Coordinator.
+Eric Inama is in his second season on the Lindenwood football coaching in 2018.
+He is the team’s defensive back coach and special teams coordinator.

-Inama comes to Lindenwood from the University of Sioux Falls, where he served as the Defensive Backs/Special Teams Coordinator from 2013-2016.
-In that span, the Cougars went 38-10, including a 32-5 mark in the final three seasons.
-In those last three years, Sioux Falls intercepted 66 passes and returned 12 of those interceptions for touchdowns.
+Inama came to Lindenwood from the University of Sioux Falls, where he served as the defensive backs/special teams coordinator from 2014-2016.
+In that three-year span, the Cougars went 32-5.
+Sioux Falls intercepted 66 passes and returned 12 of those interceptions for touchdowns.
 Sioux Falls was nationally-ranked and made the postseason in all three of those seasons.
 Last year, the program won the NSIC Championship and advanced to the second round of the NCAA Tournament.

 Among the top players Inama coached were John Tidwell and Solomon St. Pierre.
 Tidwell was a three-time first-team all-NSIC pick, and St. Pierre won back-to-back first-team honors.
 St. Pierre also won numerous All-American honors, and Tidwell was an Academic All-American.
 Last season, three defensive backs earned first or second-team all-NSIC accolades.